About this Session

 Participating in the Australian Girls Choir for eight years, Arianne has gone on to take part in many different music and performing events inside and outside school and most recently Adelaide Cabaret Festival's 2015 Class of Cabaret program and dancing at the Twenty20 Big Bash League New Years Eve concert.
 Although she's always had a passion for singing, dancing, acting and music and has being seeing musicals since a young age, it was not until recently she discovered that she would like to hopefully one day pursue a career in musical theatre and looks forward to starting rehearsals for the Hairspray Arena Tour.
 One of her favourite events so far has been competing at Generations in Jazz (2013-15) at Mount Gambier with the school jazz choir and is looking forward to going back and competing for her final year at school.

-Benji Riggs is 18 years old and has been performing from a very young age.
 His first lead role was as Joseph in Joseph and the Amazing Technicolour Dreamcoat with Shane Davidson Presents age 10.
-Since then he has played many leads for Swell Productions, Adelaide Youth Theatre, Scotch College and the Independent Theatre Company, as well as professionally for Heaps Good Productions, and SINGular Productions.
-Benji has also been in the ensemble for the State Opera of South Australia, Windmill and the Australian Ballet Company.
+Since then, he has performed with many local theatre companies, including Swell Productions, Adelaide Youth Theatre, Scotch College and Independent Theatre, as well as professionally for Heaps Good Productions, and SINGular Productions.
+Adding to his credits are performances with the State Opera of South Australia, Windmill and the Australian Ballet Company.

 Denise Gascon is an 18-year old lass who loves to sing and perform.
 She was born in the Philippines and went with her family to Australia when she was 15 years old.
 Her father is currently in his final year of studying Doctorate Degree at Flinders University.
 She grew up in a family of musician.
 At 15, Denise performed at the Marion Council Christmas Party in 2013.
 A year after, she presented a number of songs at the opening of the Southern Expressway Bridge, performed during the opening of Flinders University and took part in promoting Seaview High School by performing in 8 different local primary schools around the City of Marion.